Bollywood film analysis: Akshay Kumar and Anupam Kher’s Special 26

 Deepa Deosthalee is a film critic and a regular contributor to Cinemascope column.
 The views and opinions expressed in this article are those of the author and does not reflect the views of IndiaNewsBulletin.com.
 More of Deepa's work can be found on her site Film Impressions.

-- Indian cabinet reshuffle October 2012: Full list of Ministers and their portfolios
+- Indian cabinet 2014: Full list of Ministers and their portfolios in the Modi government

 - South Indian actress Trisha Krishnan’s father passes away